 I’m not a beer reviewer.
 I’m not a foodie or a food critic.
 I’m just a guy who’s scratching the surface in photography and enjoys sharing his favorite experiences with beer and food through the lens.
 While I post mostly the good experiences, occasionally I’ll share the really awful ones that are worth the read.

 I absolutely love craft beer.
-And I’ve had about a 1000 unique brews since starting this blog back in January 2012.
-I’m not looking to try every single beer in the world, I’m just looking to try the best ones breweries have to offer, and I’ll drive a good 4-5 hours away for the right beer, too.
+And I’ve had about a 2000 unique brews since starting this blog back in January 2012.
+I’m not looking to try every single beer in the world, I’m just looking to try the best ones breweries have to offer, and I’ll drive a good 4-5 hours for the right beer, too.

 I started my craft beer life with typical the Magic Hat and Long Trail mix packs, then moved on to swinging nuts from Ommegang and any other style of Belgian beer I could get my hands on.
 After that was stouts and porters, then barrel aged beers and next finding the biggest, palate-wrecking DIPAS available in the Northeast.
 Now I’m on a sour kick and who knows where I’ll go from here.